 David Alexander III was promoted to Chief of Police on August 3, 2015, after Chief Simmons retired on July 31, 2015.
 Chief Alexander became the department's first African-American Chief of Police.

-Tommi Lyter was appointed Chief of Police by Mayor Ashton Hayward III on May 11, 2017.
+Tommi Lyter was appointed Chief of Police by Mayor Ashton Hayward III on May 11, 2017 and served in that capacity until he retired December 27, 2020.
 He was named Acting Chief of Police on May 6, 2017 - one day after Chief Alexander retired.
 Chief Lyter, who began his career with the Pensacola Police Department when he was hired as a police officer in August 1990, was promoted to Assistant Chief of Police on July 16, 2015.

 The Pensacola Police Department has a rich heritage and today's officers carry on that heritage in the quality service that they perform.